Singidunum: Origin

-The Scythian and Thracian-Cimmerian tribes traversed the region in 7th and 6th centuries BC.
-The Gallic invasion of the Balkans occurred in the 4th and 3rd century BC.
+Scythian and Thracian-Cimmerian tribes traversed the region in 7th and 6th centuries BCE.
+The Gallic invasion of the Balkans occurred in the 4th and 3rd century BCE.
 One of the Celtic tribes, the Scordisci, settled around the strategic hilltop at the meeting of the two rivers (modern Danube and Sava).
-They are credited with establishing Singidunum, which was mentioned for the first time in 279 BC, as an already fortified settlement.
+They are credited with establishing Singidunum, which was mentioned for the first time in 279 BCE as an already fortified settlement.

-There is only limited archaeological evidence from the city's foundational period as there were almost no traces left of the Celtic town, except for some burial sites with grave goods - the necropolises found at the locations in the modern neighborhoods of Karaburma and Rospi Ćuprija.
-These contained valuable artistic artefacts, that belong to the warriors of the Scordiscan tribe.
-A considerable Celtic cultural influences have been woven into the spiritual culture of the Singidunum inhabitants, and later mixed with Roman classical cultural elements.
+There is only limited archaeological evidence from the city's foundational period, as there were almost no traces left of the Celtic town, except for some burial sites with grave goods - the necropolises found at the locations in the modern neighborhoods of Karaburma and Rospi Ćuprija.
+These contained valuable artistic artefacts that belonged to the warriors of the Scordiscan tribe.
+Considerable Celtic cultural influence was woven into the spiritual culture of the Singidunum inhabitants, and later mixed with Roman classical cultural elements.

 The Celtic fortification was a primitive one, located on top of Terazije ridge, above the confluence of the Sava into the Danube, where Belgrade Fortress still stands today.
 Celts also lived in small, open and fortified settlements around the fort, called oppida.
-Since it is not known for sure where the Celtic fort was, some historians suggest that it was rather close to the necropolises in Karaburma and Rospi Ćuprija.
+Although it is not known with certainty where the Celtic fort was, some historians suggest that it was rather close to the necropolises in Karaburma and Rospi Ćuprija.
 Celtic settlements belonged to the La Tène culture.

-The remains of the Scordisci habitation have also been found in the neighborhoods of Autokomanda, Bežanija, Ada Ciganlija and Ada Huja.
-Zemun, former separate town and now part of Belgrade, was also founded by the Scordisci, about the same time when they founded Singidunum.
-Evidence of their dwelling was also found in the suburban villages of Boljevci, Mislođin, Jakovo, Barič, Progar and Ritopek.
+Remains of the Scordisci habitation have also been found in the neighborhoods of Autokomanda, Bežanija, Ada Ciganlija and Ada Huja.
+Zemun, formerly a separate town and now part of Belgrade, was also founded by the Scordisci at about the same time they founded Singidunum.
+Evidence of their dwellings was also found in the suburban villages of Boljevci, Mislođin, Jakovo, Barič, Progar and Ritopek.